xuwang/docker-fleetui-builder/README.md

 * golang 1.4
 * npm, ruby, gem etc.
 * docker from Debian/Wheezy release
-* fleetctl 0.9.1
-* fleet-ui binary compiled from repo defined at the top of the Dockerfile

 The builder image can be removed when you are sure you have a good fleet-ui image: